Chilling Discovery: Cold Weather Algae Blooms Uncovered

 Case study: Florida

 The Florida red tide is similar to other cold-water blooms, in that they are both fueled by the availability of nutrients and colder temperatures.
 However, the Florida red tide is unique in that it is caused by a specific species of dinoflagellate, Karenia brevis, which is not typically found in other cold water bloom events.
-The scale and impact of this HAB make it clear that we need to keep on the lookout for algal blooms at all times.
+The scale and impact of this harmful algal bloom make it clear that we need to keep on the lookout for algal blooms at all times.